icure/medtech-docs/sdks/how-to/how-to-manage-datasamples.md

 # Handling DataSamples

 In this section, we will learn how to manage data samples.
-DataSamples are used to store data that is not part of the patient's medical record.
-For example, you can store a patient's blood pressure measurements in a DataSample.
+DataSamples are used to store data that is not part of the patient's medical record, such as blood pressure measurements.

 :::note